- Biological Inventions

 The application was thoroughly checked and an FER was issued on 2nd day of July in the year 1999.
 Then, there existed a provision of Section 5 [b] of the leading statute which implied that the claimed invention was not patentable under that provision.
 Well, scrutinizing a bit of the matter, we would certainly come across the fact that it was a pharmaceutical product having a chemical product base derivative.
 But, the representatives and the agents for the applicant did not respond back to the issued Office action, thereby rendering the application abandoned under Section 21 as a resultant of non compliance.

 Later, new radical changes were brought about in the form of fresh amendments where after being introduced into force enabled chemical substances to be patentable, seeing this, the appellants filed another application for that same invention as a divisional patent invention application of that of the parent or the earlier main application.
-The divisional application was examined and an FER was issued on the 20th of September, 2007 rendering that application invalid and which didn’t met the necessary criterias fulfilling the requirements of the Section 16 of the leading statute.
+The divisional application was examined and an FER was issued on the 20th of September, 2007 rendering that application invalid and which didn’t met the necessary criteria fulfilling the requirements of the Section 16 of the leading statute.
 This time, the appellants responded to this and in their response they stated that the Examiner did not interpret the provisions of Section 16 correctly.
 To this, another FER was issued based on the same objection on 8th October, 2008.
 Now, in this Office action, they did not miss out about expressly mentioning the fact that the applicant’s filed application could not be considered as a divisional since Section 16 as the provision per se, exclusively necessitated the need for having plurality of invention for filing such a divisional application.

 The appellants thereafter requested for a hearing stating that their present applicant should not have been rejected under the current prevailing laws and provisions and so as the invention was not patentable under the law existing earlier, the original parent application couldn’t be proceeded further hence the present application shouldn’t be rejected, as stated by the appellants.

-Their hearing was reviewed and after doing so, the Deputy Controller declined the contention of the applicants wherein they claimed to seek for filing a divisional application even if their parent application did not contain about multiple invention and their embodiments.
+Their hearing was reviewed and after doing so, the Deputy Controller declined the contention of the applicants wherein they claimed to seek for filing a divisional application even if their parent application did not contain about multiple invention and their embodiment.
 To this matter, the Deputy Controller probed in and sketched out few findings relating to this case and they are:

 - Divisional Application, in absolute sense, is meant for multiple inventions